bnaegel/multivalued_component_tree/README.md

 ```bash
 python3 mct_fig1.py
 ```
-will run the code on the image of depicted on <b>Figure 1</b> of the paper and output the multivalued component-tree in dot format in the file `mct_fig1.dot`.
+will run the code on the image depicted on <b>Figure 1</b> of the paper and output the multivalued component-tree in dot format in the file `mct_fig1.dot`.
 The tree can be visualized using for example the command:
 ```bash
 dot -Tpdf mct_fig1.dot -o mct_fig1.pdf
 ```
-which produces a graphical representation of the tree in pdf format. or using any tiers software that can read dot files.
+which produces a graphical representation of the tree in pdf format or using any tiers software that can read dot files.

 <img src="figs/Fig1.png"  />

-(a) the hierarchical ordering of labels, (b) the adjacency graph, and (c) the input image F
+<b>(a) the hierarchical ordering of labels, (b) the adjacency graph, and (c) the input image F</b>

 <img src="figs/Fig2.png"  />

-(a) the threshold sets of F, (b) the multivalued component-tree of F
+<b>(a) the threshold sets of F, (b) the multivalued component-tree of F</b>

 <img src="figs/mct_fig1.png"  />

-The produced MCT using the proposed algorithm.
+<b>The produced MCT using the proposed algorithm.</b>

 Each node is described by:

 - l: the unique identifier of the node